Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 Activities you can enjoy with Desert Buggys:

-• Dune bashing across untouched red sand dunes
+• Dune bashing across untouched red dunes

 • Camel rides and meet-and-greet with Bedouin locals